 Stone Child College currently administers the Tribal Higher Education Scholarships and Adult Vocational Training Programs.
-Eligible Indian applicants will be screened by the Board of Regents and awarded grants as funding allows.
+Enrolled Chippewa Cree tribal members will be screened by the Board of Directors and awarded grants as funding allows.

-Indian students interested in applying for this form of financial assistance should have their Federal PELL Grant and Higher Education Application submitted by the first deadline date of (March 1) to be considered as having a complete application.
-Students having the PELL and Higher Education application will have until June 30th to submit all other required documents.
-A second deadline date of June 30th will be for students with complete applications but did not meet the previous deadline of March 1st for their PELL and Higher Education Application submission.
+Enrolled Chippewa Cree tribal members interested in applying for this form of financial assistance should have their Federal PELL Grant and Higher Education Application submitted by the first deadline date of March 30.
+Students have until June 30th to submit all other required documents.